Counter Fraud 2025 Speech

 I have been asked to deliver a speech to you today on the following subject:

 As some of you already know, I am a Solicitor.
-I specialise in helping people who have been
+I specialise in helping people who have been debanked when fraud markers have been unfairly or incorrectly loaded against them by banks and other financial organisations.

-it is a criminal offence, and they had no idea of how to spot the signs in order to help
+During lockdown, I witnessed hundreds of young people being debanked after they had unwittingly become money mules.
+Most had no idea what money laundering was, nor that it is a criminal offence, and they had no idea of how to spot the signs in order to help themselves to avoid being drawn into it.

-To this day I can count just a handful of young people who have told me they have actually
+To this day I can count just a handful of young people who have told me they have actually read their bank’s terms and conditions – even those that had read them have struggled to understand them.
+This applies to adults too.
+The level of naivety and ignorance shocked me; it continues to.

 "such markers can ruin career opportunities and aspirations"

-The “Schools Project” was born, and a group of like-minded individuals was formed out of
+The “Schools Project” was born, and a group of like-minded individuals was formed out of connections from the counter fraud, academic and finance communities.
+Those discussions led to us petitioning Government to make fraud awareness education compulsory on the national curriculum.

-The Schools Project was formalised into FFAC C.I.C. in May 2024 to manage the Financial
+The Schools Project was formalised into FFAC C.I.C. in May 2024 to manage the Financial Fraud Awareness Campaign.

 MY BOOK